-Future debt service in the table above is calculated using rates in effect at March 31, 2013 (rates include remarketing agent, broker-dealer and liquidity facility fees) on variable rate bonds.
-The net swap payment amounts were calculated by subtracting the future variable rate interest payments subject to swap agreements from the synthetic fixed rate amount intended to be achieved by the swap agreements.
+Future interest in the table above is calculated using rates in effect at March 31, 2016 (rates include remarketing agent, broker-dealer and liquidity facility fees) on variable rate bonds.
+The Net Swap Amount were calculated by subtracting the future floating rate payments subject to Swap Agreements using rates in effect on March 31, 2016 from the synthetic fixed rate amount intended to be achieved by the Swap Agreements.

-The actual amount of net swap payments is affected by changes in a published index, the London Interbank Offered Rate (LIBOR).
-To the extent variable interest rates on the Corporation's bonds that are notionally related to the swaps fluctuates above or below 65 percent of the One-Month LIBOR rate, which is a rate that varies from time to time, the Corporation's net debt service will be more or less, respectively, than amounts shown above.
+The actual amount of net swap payments is affected by changes in a published index, the London Interbank Offered Rate ("LIBOR").
+To the extent variable interest rates on the Corporation's bonds that are notionally related to the swaps fluctuate above or below 65 percent of the One-Month LIBOR rate, which is a rate that varies from time to time, the Corporation's net debt service will be more or less, respectively, than amounts shown above.
 Information regarding the terms of the swap agreements is outlined below in Note 4.